TikTok Shop Account Health Rating (AHR): The Complete Seller Guide for 2026

 Step 4: Improve Your Order Defect Rate

 Your ODR is calculated over a rolling window.
-Improvements you make now will be reflected in your July score.
+Improvements you make now will be reflected in your score as the window rolls forward.
 Focus on:

 - Reduce seller-initiated cancellations: Don't list products you can't fulfill.
 If inventory is tight, update quantities daily.
 A cancellation is a defect — every one hurts.